viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 - [Authentication methods in Microsoft Entra ID - Microsoft Authenticator app][LINK-11]

+## Web sign-in

+With the support of web sign-in, users can sign in without a password using the Microsoft Authenticator app or a Temporary Access Pass (TAP).
+Web sign in also enables federated sign in with a SAML-P identity provider.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [Web sign-in for Windows][LINK-13]

+## Federated sign-in

+Windows 11 supports federated sign-in with external education identity management services.
+For students unable to type easily or remember complex passwords, this capability enables secure sign-in through methods like QR codes or pictures.

+:::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**

+- [Configure federated sign-in for Windows devices][LINK-14]

 ## Smart cards for Windows service

 Organizations can also opt for smart cards, an authentication method that existed before biometric authentication.
 These tamper-resistant, portable storage devices enhance Windows security by authenticating users, signing code, securing e-mails, and signing in with Windows domain accounts.